Optional Glucose Alarms

 With the LibreLinkUp app, family members and friends can receive your real-time glucose readings and customise glucose alarms.^ For more information about connecting and sharing glucose information with caregivers, go to the LibreLinkUp page.
 To set up alarms on LibreLinkUp, follow the instructions below.

 To receive optional glucose alarms on your smartphone, you need to make sure you have notifications enabled for the app.
-If you didn't enable all notifications and permissions during app set up, how you do it now depends on wether which app you're using and your phone's operating system.
+If you didn't enable all notifications and permissions during app set up, how you do it now depends on your phone's operating system.

 Enable notifications on iPhone